sungnga/practice/graphQL/graphql-prisma/README.md

   - In graphql-prisma/src/utils folder, create a file called generateToken.js
   - In generateToken.js file:
     - Import jwt
+    - Write a generateToken utility function that takes in a user id and returns a token
+      - Call the jwt.sign() method to generate the token.
+It takes 3 arguments
+        - 1st arg is a userId object
+        - 2nd arg is the secret
+        - 3rd arg is the options object.
+Here, specify the token expiration using the expiresIn property
       ```js
       import jwt from 'jsonwebtoken';